1976 Rutgers Scarlet Knights football team

-The 1976 Rutgers Scarlet Knights football team was an American football team that represented Rutgers University in the 1976 NCAA Division I football season.
+The 1976 Rutgers Scarlet Knights football team was an American football team that represented Rutgers University as an independent during the 1976 NCAA Division I football season.
 In their fourth season under head coach Frank R. Burns, the Scarlet Knights compiled a perfect 11–0 record while competing as an independent, outscored their opponents 287 to 81, and were ranked No. 17 in the final AP Poll.
 The Rutgers players decided to decline playing in the inaugural Independence Bowl against McNeese State in Shreveport, Louisiana.
 Including the 1975 season, Rutgers won 18 consecutive games starting on October 18, 1975.
 In 2023, the 1976 team was inducted as a group into the Rutgers Hall of Fame.

 The team led the nation in both total defense (179.2 yards per game) and rushing defense (83.9 yards per game) and tied with Michigan in scoring defense (7.4 points per game).
 The nucleus of the team consisted of players recruited by Burns in his early years as head coach: